 Sheera (this is what we call this rava/semolina halwa in Konkani) is commonly made for festivals and offered as prasad.
 I made this yesterday on the occasion of Varamahalakshmi Puja.
 There are different variations of sheera.
 For example, you could add milk, as well as water.
-You could also add fruits, such as banana or pineapple.
+You could also add fruits, such as mango, banana or pineapple.
+Elsewhere in this blog, you will find recipe for Mango Sheera.

 I have given the recipe below for the sheera in its simplest form, which while being very tasty, is both easy to make and can be made in a jiffy!